appoks/LabVIEW-ORM/README.md

 # LabVIEW ORM Library - version 1

 LabVIEW ORM Library is a implementation that aims to provide LabVIEW developers with a simple tool capable of abstracting the SQL operations.
-You can read about this project in my [LabVIEW OverEngineering Blog](https://medium.com/labview-overengineering)
+You can read about this project in my [LabVIEW OverEngineering Blog](https://medium.com/labview-overengineering).

+This library uses PostgreSQL as database.
+Future versions of this tool may - or may not - provide the code needed to interface with other databases.

 _____

 #### THIS IS A DRAFT!
 And most important, this is a Work In Progress.
 Things WILL break and I'm sure the final version will differ a lot from this first draft.
 Also, the first version of this library is just a Proof Of Concept.
 Do not expect this to be supported or even to work with different data setups.

 _____